Euler's Disk: Experimental results

-Moffatt's theoretical work inspired several other workers to experimentally investigate the dissipative mechanism of a spinning/rolling disk, with results that partially contradicted his explanation.
+Moffatt's theoretical work inspired several other scientists to experimentally investigate the dissipative mechanism of a spinning/rolling disk, with results that partially contradicted his explanation.
 These experiments used spinning objects and surfaces of various geometries (disks and rings), with varying coefficients of friction, both in air and in a vacuum, and used instrumentation such as high speed photography to quantify the phenomenon.

 In the 30 November 2000 issue of Nature, physicists Van den Engh, Nelson and Roach discuss experiments in which disks were spun in a vacuum.
 Van den Engh used a rijksdaalder, a Dutch coin, whose magnetic properties allowed it to be spun at a precisely determined rate.
 They found that slippage between the disk and the surface could account for observations, and the presence or absence of air only slightly affected the disk's behavior.
 They pointed out that Moffatt's theoretical analysis would predict a very long spin time for a disk in a vacuum, which was not observed.

 Moffatt responded with a generalized theory that should allow experimental determination of which dissipation mechanism is dominant, and pointed out that the dominant dissipation mechanism would always be viscous dissipation in the limit of small $\alpha$ (i.e., just before the disk settles).

 Later work at the University of Guelph by Petrie, Hunt and Gray showed that carrying out the experiments in a vacuum (pressure 0.1 pascal) did not significantly affect the energy dissipation rate.
 Petrie et al. also showed that the rates were largely unaffected by replacing the disk with a ring shape, and that the no-slip condition was satisfied for angles greater than 10°.
 Another work by Caps, Dorbolo, Ponte, Croisier, and Vandewalle has concluded that the air is a minor source of energy dissipation.
 The major energy dissipation process is the rolling and slipping of the disk on the supporting surface.
 It was experimentally shown that the inclination angle, the precession rate, and the angular velocity follow the power law behavior.

-On several occasions during the 2007–2008 Writers Guild of America strike, talk show host Conan O'Brien would spin his wedding ring on his desk, trying to spin the ring for as long as possible.
-The quest to achieve longer and longer spin times led him to invite MIT professor Peter Fisher onto the show to experiment with the problem.
-Spinning the ring in a vacuum had no identifiable effect, while a Teflon spinning support surface gave a record time of 51 seconds, corroborating the claim that rolling friction is the primary mechanism for kinetic energy dissipation.

-Various kinds of rolling friction as primary mechanism for energy dissipation have been studied by Leine who confirmed experimentally that the frictional resistance of the movement of the contact point over the rim of the disk is most likely the primary dissipation mechanism on a time-scale of seconds.
+Leine studied multiple types of dissipation or friction for the Euler disk motion.
+He has shown that experimental observations are consistent with two different kinds of contour friction.
+Contour friction acts against the motion of the contact point along the rim of the disk.
+One form dominates during early parts of the rolling motion but the other "viscous" contour friction operates in the last second or two.